 Softer vegetables, such as asparagus, green beans and even carrots mixed with those vegetables can be cooked for less than a minute.
-I often release the pressure when the "1" first shows up on the display panel!!
+You can set the timer to "0" with low pressure and quick release.

 And sometimes, if the broccoli and cauliflower are in larger chunks, after the 1 minute of cooking I will count to 20 and then release the pressure.

 You can play around with how much time each type of vegetable requires so they are cooked to your liking!
 I am somewhere between setting the timer to "0" and when it beeps waiting for 30 seconds to release the pressure or setting the timer to "1" and immediately releasing the pressure (all low pressure).
 It honestly depends on whether or not there is broccoli in the mix and how big it is as I do like my broccoli fork tender and not crunchy.... 🙂

 I'm sure that you will also agree that cooking vegetables in the Instant Pot is totally awesome!

 As you can see, I often cook lots of vegetables together, including throwing in some greens such as kale, Swiss chard or collard greens.
 They always turn out awesome!!
 When the vegetables are done, remember to season them with lots of love before serving!! 🙂